German invasion of Belgium (1940): 10–11 May: Border battles

 Further successful German airborne offensive operations were carried out in Luxembourg, seizing five crossings and communication routes into central Belgium.
 The offensive, carried out by 125 volunteers of the 34th Infantry Division under the command of Wenner Hedderich, achieved their missions by flying to their objectives using Fieseler Fi 156 Störche.
 The cost was the loss of five aircraft and 30 dead.

-With the fort breached, the Belgian 4th and 7th Infantry Divisions were confronted by the prospect of fighting an enemy on relatively sound terrain (for armour operations).
-The 7th Division, with its 2nd and 18th Grenadier Regiments and 2nd Carabineers, struggled to hold their positions and contain the German infantry on the west bank.
+With the fort breached, the Belgian 4th and 7th infantry divisions were confronted by the prospect of fighting an enemy on relatively sound terrain (for armour operations).
+The 7th Division, with its 2nd and 18th grenadier regiments and 2nd Carabineers, struggled to hold their positions and contain the German infantry on the west bank.
 The Belgian tactical units engaged in several counterattacks.
 At one point, at Briedgen, they succeeded in retaking the bridge and blowing it up.

-At the other points, Vroenhoven and Veldwezelt, the Germans had had time to establish strong bridgeheads and repulsed the attacks.
+At the other points, Vroenhoven and Veldwezelt, the Germans had time to establish strong bridgeheads and repulsed the attacks.

 A little known third airborne operation, Operation Niwi, was also conducted on 10 May in southern Belgium.
-The objectives of this operation was to land two companies of the 3rd battalion Grossdeutschland Infantry Regiment by Fi 156 aircraft at Nives and Witry in the south of the country, in order to clear a path for the 1st and 2nd Panzer divisions which were advancing through the Belgian–Luxembourg Ardennes.
+The objective of this operation was to land two companies of the 3rd battalion Grossdeutschland Infantry Regiment by Fi 156 aircraft at Nives and Witry in the south of Belgium, in order to clear a path for the 1st and 2nd Panzer divisions which were advancing through the Belgian–Luxembourg Ardennes.
 The original plan called for the use of Junkers Ju 52 transport aircraft, but the short landing capability of the Fi 156 (27 metres) saw 200 of these aircraft used in the assault.
 The operational mission was to: